Constance Maynard: Career

+Personal life

 Maynard's diaries show a struggle to articulate the terms with which to express the love she felt for her students, and some scholars have accused her of abusing her power in pursuing relationships with them.
 She had a passionate relationship with one student, the future missionary Margaret Brooke, and Brooke was heartbroken when the relationship ended.

-Constance Maynard remained Mistress of Westfield for 33 years, retiring in 1913.
-She had taught around 500 students, and many were successful working in schools, colleges and for missionary organisations.
-She kept in close contact with her old students through letters and visits, and maintained strong relationships with them.
-The money they collected as a parting gift she donated to the college; some was used as a hardship fund, the remainder as endowment for the Maynard divinity lectures (from 1915, later the Maynard-Chapman Divinity Lectures).
 In 1888 Maynard adopted a child through a friend in the Salvation Army.
 At the time of her adoption Stephanë Anthon, known as Effie, was eight years old, and the relationship between them was a difficult one.
-Whilst Constance continued to support Effie until her death in 1915, from tuberculosis, it is detailed in her diaries as a period of disappointment.
+Whilst Constance continued to support Effie until the latter's death from tuberculosis in 1915, it is detailed in her diaries as a period of disappointment.

 Religious movements such as the Salvation Army figured prominently in the life of Constance Maynard.
 She was elected as old students' representative to the governing body of Girton College and served from 1897 to about 1905 on the council of the Church Schools' Society.
 After her retirement, Constance Maynard spent her time travelling, receiving visitors, reading and writing.
 She wrote poetry, religious lectures and pamphlets of a moral or spiritual nature.
 She also edited collections of Dora Greenwell's poetry.
-Her unpublished writings including an unfinished autobiography have been digitised by the Archives at Queen Mary, University of London and are available to view online.

 Constance Maynard died at her home in Gerrards Cross, Buckinghamshire, on 26 March 1935, and was buried at Gerrards Cross parish church on 29 March.

+Legacy

-Westfield college received £1500 in her will to fund an entrance scholarship.
+Westfield College received £1,500 in her will to fund an entrance scholarship.

+Her unpublished writings, including an unfinished autobiography, have been digitised by the Archives at Queen Mary, University of London and are available to view online.

+When the papers were deposited with Westfield College Archives in 1948, they were accompanied by a letter from Catherine B. Firth which stated that "Miss Gray, the original convener of the literary executors, judged it proper (despite the strongest remonstrances!) to destroy several Green-books (and to tear out pages of the autobiography) so bereaving the value of a series of intimate records which came from 1886 to 1935, a historical crime indeed!
+It is, of course, obvious to anyone who reads carefully, especially to anyone who has also personal knowledge of the people concerned (or most of them) for what reasons the murder was done – rather particularly obvious in regard to the most important point.